Unemployment claims in Indiana increased last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Evansville Courier & Press: Unemployment claims in Indiana increased last week
+This article originally appeared on Lafayette Journal & Courier: Unemployment claims in Indiana increased last week